 The television commercial ends and Phil makes up his mind.
 He is going to buy the V64 Mega bass lure.
 He has seen amazing reviews online and even read great things in the magazines at his doctor’s office.
 At $59, it will no doubt be the most expensive lure he has ever purchased.
 He goes into his office, finds the website, enters his credit card information, and nervously clicks buy.
 He immediately thinks about what his wife will say when she sees the credit card bill.
 “It’s worth it”, he reassures himself.
 It is done.

-Corporations spend billions of dollars out of fear and miss tremendous opportunity for the same reason.
+Corporations spend billions of dollars out of fear and miss tremendous opportunities for the same reason.
 Think of every failed project or initiative in your past and possibly present.
 Markets change and so do the preferences of consumers.
 We can become so enamored with our work that we do not acknowledge these changes.
 Technology is changing the environment faster than we realize and long-term projects must be reevaluated constantly for current relevance.
 Don’t believe me?
-Ask a 12 year old to go get a dictionary.
+Ask a 12-year-old to go get a dictionary.